robotframework/robotframework/CONTRIBUTING.rst

 - When referring to arguments, argument names must use in inline code style created with double backticks like ````argument````.

-- Examples are recommend whenever the new keyword or enhanced functionality is not trivial.
+- Examples are recommended whenever the new keyword or enhanced functionality is not trivial.

 - All new enhancements or changes should have a note telling when the change